junxit/us-congress-bills-110/derived/amendments.md

 ### 5 U.S.C. § 5514

-> Section 5514(a)(5)(B) of title 5, United States Code, is amended by striking “judicial” and inserting “executive, judicial,”
+> Section 5514(a)(5)(B) of title 5, United States Code, is amended by striking “judicial” and inserting “executive, judicial,”.

 | | |
 |---|---|